-What is the user interface content (UI content)?
+What is the user interface content?

 If you’re asking yourself this question, you’re in the right place.

 - What is the user interface (UI)?

-- What are the UI content features?
+- Which are the characteristics of UI content?

 Table of Contents

-What is the user interface (UI)
+What is the user interface (UI)?

 However, the interaction between users and machines doesn’t limit to asking questions or receiving answers.

-What are the UI content features
+What are the characteristics of UI content?

 The goal of UI content is to improve the user experience within the interface.